byย James Chepchieng, published on 26/10/2025 6:39 pm EAT

 - The government or a regulatory body like the National Environment Management Authority (NEMA).

 Sometimes buyers, like international companies, are also named.
 For example, if you’re a landowner in Kenya planting trees for carbon credits, you might be one party.
-In contrast, a company like a carbon credits company handles the technical side.
-The government might join to approve the project under bilateral agreements.

 This section is key because it defines who does what and who is responsible if things go wrong.
 As an investor, check that all parties are credible in protecting your carbon credits investment.